cocos/cocos-docs/en/scripting/reference/coding-standards.md

     }
     ```

-- The way some functions are declared
+- The way some functions are declared:

     ```js
     // bad